 Your semen volume does not noticeably reduce after a vasectomy, but it will no longer contain sperm.

-You will be awake during the procedure, but we’ll use a local anaesthetic, so there will only be minimal pain or discomfort.
+You will be awake during the procedure, but the Doctor uses a local anaesthetic, so there will only be minimal pain or discomfort.

 The cost of a vasectomy at the Carina Medical Vasectomy Clinic is $495.